 As we can see in Table 3 and Figure 3, even with low translation accuracy, such as the 1000-word Chinese translation matrix, we are able to achieve good binary sentiment classification.
-We also noted that a significant drop in translation accuracy results in only a relatively small drop in sentiment classification performance.
+Another observation to note is that a significant drop in translation accuracy results in only a relatively small drop in sentiment classification performance.